 Accepting submissions for issue 3: friend or foe?

-Submissions are due November 9; (optional) pitches are due October 6.
+Submissions are due November 16 (EXTENDED!); (optional) pitches are due October 6.

 ephemeral is an arts collective and resource hub dedicated to building resilient, place-based communities across the Colorado Plateau.